GLOBAL MARKETS-Dollar rallies, U.S. yields spike after jobs data

 The firmer dollar weighed on some dollar-priced commodities

-barrel after Egypt's army said it was on high alert after an
+Egypt's army said it was on high alert after an attack in Sinai,

 barrel.